Moving to Ventura County?

 Map of Coastal Cities: Oxnard, Ventura and Port Hueneme

-Map of City of Ventura
+Map of City of Ventura Neighborhoods

-Map of Ventura Neighborhoods in California
+Map of City of Ventura Neighborhoods

 Ventura is known for its smaller beach town vibe (population just over 100,000).
 It also has one of the best small city downtowns in the country.

-We love going to Surfers' Point with the boardwalk, Pier, restaurants, breweries and also watch the amazing kiteboarders and surfers.
-And there's so much more including:
+We love going to Surfers’ Point with the boardwalk, Pier, restaurants and brewery.

 • An arts district, historic downtown and a thriving outdoor pedestrian mall with independent shops, restaurants and hangouts.